TaylorDesilets/K_Dim_RR_Code/README.md

   It returns the proportion of true coefficients covered by approximate 95% confidence intervals.

 - **`summarize_results(df)`**
-  Aggregates the simulation results by covariance structure and privacy level \( \epsilon \).
+  Aggregates the simulation results by covariance structure and privacy level $\epsilon$.
   It returns the mean MSE and coverage probability for each method.

 - **`plot_results(df)`**